-- Students attending any school dance must follow the rules below: - Students must present a valid student ID card to purchase tickets for a school dance, and they must present both the ticket and student ID to enter the dance. - \circ Guests are permitted only with pre-approval from administration. - Students must arrive at the dance within one hour of the dance beginning.
-No re-entry is permitted. - Students are not allowed locker access at the dance there will be a coat check available.
+Students attending any school dance must follow the rules below:

+- Only Eastdale students are permitted to attend school dances.
+Guests are permitted only with preapproval from administration. - Students will NOT be admitted early to the dance.
+Doors will only remain open for 30 minutes after the scheduled start time for the dance.
+No re-entry is permitted unless alternative arrangements are made with administration in advance - Students are not allowed locker access at the dance there will be a coat check available.
 All bags and coats will be checked by administration before students enter the dance. - Students under the influence of drugs or alcohol will be refused admittance or will be removed from the dance.
-Students will not be able to attend any dance for the remainder of the year. - All school rules regarding behaviour, dress code, and personal safety are in effect at a school dance. - In addition to the above rules for school dances, students attending prom must also follow these additional procedures:
+In addition, students will not be able to attend any dance for the remainder of the year. - All school rules regarding behaviour, dress code, and personal safety are in effect at a school dance.

+In addition to the above rules for school dances, students attending our Grad Celebration Dinner (Grad Gala) must also follow these additional procedures:

-- Photo ID is required for all students (e.g., health card, driver's licence, student card) - Only students in Grade 12 and their guests are allowed to attend prom students can bring one guest from a different grade/school with administrative permission - Students must complete a behaviour contract and a guest form (if required).
-Attendance at the preprom assembly and information session is mandatory. - There is no re-entry to prom. - Students are not permitted to bring bags to prom, and purses will be checked at the door. - Students are expected to dress in formal attire that adheres to the school's dress code.
+- Photo ID is required for all students (e.g., health card, driver's license, student card) - Only students in Grade 12 and their guests are allowed to attend this Grad Celebration Dinner (Grad Gala) All guests must be approved by administration. - Students must complete a behaviour contract and a guest form (if required).
+Attendance at the pre-Grad Celebration Dinner assembly and information session is mandatory. - There is no re-entry to the Grad Celebration Dinner (Grad Gala). - Students are not permitted to bring bags to the Grad Gala, and purses will be checked at the door. - Students are expected to adhere to the school's dress code.